 Well, not completely.
 Now’s the time for that little thing called moving.

 Procrastination might have worked in college, but when it comes to moving into a new apartment, it’s important to prepare for your move early.
 That way, you won’t forget anything, or let your latest Netflix binge get in the way of packing and organizing for the next tenant the right way.

 One of the biggest hurdles to preparing for your move can be organizing your to-dos.
-From nailing down a moving company to packing and updating your renters insurance (which takes less than a minute with Lemonade!), all of these tasks left unorganized will only add more stress to the moving process.
+From nailing down a moving company to packing and updating your apartment renters insurance (which takes less than a minute with Lemonade!), all of these tasks left unorganized will only add more stress to the moving process.

 But guess what?
 Moving doesn’t actually have to be stressful, as long as you have your ducks in order!
 Bet no one told you that… ever.

 We’ve done the dirty work of creating the ultimate moving out checklist, so you wouldn’t have to.
 Follow these apartment moving tips to a tee, and you won’t be eating takeout for a month, or saving all of your packing until the last minute.
 It’ll save you quite a few moments of stress, and Advils.
 We promise.

-So without further adieu, here’s your ultimate moving checklist.
+So without further adieu, here’s your ultimate moving out checklist.

 Two months out: Plan ahead, get organized